-Founded, owned and run entirely by the local Kichwa community of Sani Isla, the lodge is a fine example of eco-tourism at its best.
-Profits are either reinvested in the lodge or used to fund a number of additional projects that help the community manage the difficult balance between the impact of the modern world whilst maintaining the culture and traditions of their past.
-These include an education and scholarship programme, a women’s project that develops the production of fine handicrafts for sale at the lodge and further afield, and a cacao project that helps the community collectively farm and prepare cacao for the production of chocolate.
+Founded, owned and run entirely by the local Kichwa community of Sani Isla, The Lodges is a fine example of eco-tourism at its best.
+Profits are either reinvested in The Lodges or used to fund a number of additional projects that help the community manage the difficult balance between the impact of the modern world whilst maintaining the culture and traditions of their past.
+These include an education and scholarship programme, a women’s project that develops the production of fine handicrafts for sale at The Lodges and further afield, and a cacao project that helps the community collectively farm and prepare cacao for the production of chocolate.

 As all the profits are reinvested in environmental conservation and community development, your visit to Sani Lodge makes a direct contribution to rainforest conservation and to sustaining this inspiring community.